twinfoundation/blob-storage/packages/blob-storage-service/docs/reference/interfaces/IBlobStorageServiceConstructorOptions.md

 > `optional` **entryEntityStorageType**: `string`

-The type of the storage connector for the metadata.
+The type of the storage connector for the annotation.

 #### Default